 Ultimately, operators don’t just need more alerts.
 They need clear insight into what actions to take, and why.

 Want to learn how you can effectively implement predictive analysis?
-In our whitepaper, The Reality of Predictive Equipment Maintenance - Cluster-Based Anomaly Detection for Industrial Companies, we provide you with useful information on how you can bypass common challenges and effectively implement predictive analytics across your operations.
+In our whitepaper, Predictive Equipment Maintenance - Anomaly Detection for Industrial Operations, we provide you with useful information on how you can effectively start an equipment analytics program by bypassing common challenges to true predictive analytics.